Gabrielle Petit: Legacy

 Petit's story remained unknown until after the war, when she began to be seen as a martyr for the nation.
 In May 1919 a state funeral was held for her, attended by Queen Elisabeth of Belgium, Cardinal Mercier of Brussels and Prime Minister Léon Delacroix, after which her remains (and those of fellow agents A. Bodson and A. Smekens) were buried with full military honors at Schaerbeek Cemetery.

 A statue of Petit was erected in Brussels and this was said to be the first of a working-class woman.
 In her native Tournai, a square was named after her.
 After the war several books were written and films were made about her life.
 The reference to Germaine Scaron stems from this commentator's family oral history.
 Scaron was but one of Petit's many acquaintances gathered during the two years of her active life as a British spy and Belgian heroine.

+Author Kathryn J. Atwood, who included a chapter on Petit in her book, Women Heroes of World War I, wrote a 2025 novel titled The Belgian Girls based on Petit's life and wartime work.